-Local councils collect the regional (land-based) Landscape levy annually from their ratepayers and forward the collected funds to the Board.
+Local councils collect the regional (land-based) Landscape Levy annually from their ratepayers and forward the collected funds to the Board.
 The levy is shown separately on council rates notices.
-The Department for Environment and Water (DEW) collects the regional (land-based) Landscape levy from outside council areas.
-DEW also collects the water levy from water licence holders.
+The Department for Environment and Water (DEW) has previously collected the regional (land-based) Landscape Levy from outside council areas.
+This year the Board will collect the levy directly from landholders who live outside council areas.
+DEW will continue to collect the water levy from water licence holders.

 The Board identifies the key Landscape priorities within the region in partnership with its stakeholders, and through its Business Plan review, it recommends the amount of funding to be raised through the levy.
-The Minister for Environment and Water reviews the recommendations made by the Board, including the community consultation process, before adopting the Business Plan.
+The Minister for Environment and Water reviews the recommendations made by the Board before adopting the Business Plan.

 For residents in council areas it is a fixed charge per rateable property and set to align with residents of outside council areas who own less than 10 hectares.

-These arrangements mean those with more land pay more than those with less land – so a pastoral lessee pays more than an township property owner.
+These arrangements mean those with more land pay more than those with less land – so a pastoral lessee pays more than a township property owner.

 2021/22 Landscape Levy collection for out-of-council areas

 Do you own land outside a council area?